spectralDNS/shenfun/docs/source/rayleighbenard.rst

     VT = Basis(N, family, bc=(0, 1))
     VF = Basis(M, 'F', dtype='d')

-And then we create tensor product spaces by combining these bases
+And then we create tensor product spaces by combining these bases (like in Eqs. :eq:`eq:WBF`-:eq:`eq:WWF`).

 .. code-block:: python